MARTIMM/HikingCompanion/README.md

 * 0.6.0
   * Current location is shown(needs improvement).
   * Focus on current location.
 Must be done with button later.
+  * Manifest file generated using qtcreator.
+Icons are set.
+Must be changed!
 * 0.5.0
   * Map page shows map.
 * 0.4.0